Sheshiyer/webshore-witnessos-aleph/docs/project/hybrid-architecture-pivot.md

 ## **📋 EXECUTIVE SUMMARY**

-**Strategic Decision**: Pivot from TypeScript engine implementations to a hybrid architecture leveraging existing proven Python engines on Render.com with Cloudflare Workers for orchestration.
+**Strategic Decision**: Pivot from TypeScript engine implementations to a hybrid architecture leveraging existing proven Python engines on Railway with Cloudflare Workers for orchestration.

 **Rationale**:
 - ✅ Proven Python engines with 100% accuracy already exist